20/07 Mobile data for public health

 The ubiquitous use of mobile technologies has potentially made available an unprecedented amount of human behavioural and environmental data at both individual and aggregated levels.
 This information source has a wide variety of uses in different fields such as urban and transport planning and economic development.
 Over the past decade or so, big data analytics has been shown to be important to the future of healthcare and it is argued that its advancement and further development will bring a demonstrable benefit for public health (e.g. tracking the spread of disease, physical activity levels and transport use).

-The Public Health Research Programme is interested in receiving applications using a range of potentially innovative designs and methods to evaluate whether, how and at what cost, existing publicly available non-health mobile digital technologies can be harnessed to improve population health in the UK.
+The PHR Programme is interested in receiving applications using a range of potentially innovative designs and methods to evaluate whether, how and at what cost, existing publicly available non-health mobile digital technologies can be harnessed to improve population health in the UK.

 Research areas of interest may include (but are not limited to):